 In 1957, Ed was employed by Shelby Petroleum as a manager of Wholesale and Bulk plant ordering, stocking and sales of oil and lubricants plus gasoline and diesel fuels.
 They were a privately owned and company, selling and distributing products, first with Ox Sunray and later Union Oil.
 The company grew and expanded to handle the product sales more efficiently.
 Ed attended several company schools to learn technology information concerning product application and service capability.
 This helped to maintain customer needs and service level.
 After 43 years of employment there, the company was sold.
 After a year or so of part-time employment, Ed retired.

 Dane Erlewein, a member of Greenfield Lions Club, asked Ed to start part-time at the funeral home, setting up chairs, handling flowers and driving the family car.
 As the funeral home business grew, the building was tripled in size and staff was increased as well.
 Ed has been at the funeral home ever since.
 He believes it is very interesting work and he has wonderful people to work with.
-Dane and BJ carry a very high level of service toward their clientele and their employees, as well.
+He also believes that Dane and B.J. carry a very high level of service toward their clientele and their employees.